seankwarren/Django-React-jwt-authentication/README.md

 # Introduction

-In this example, I explore user authentication between a django backend and react frontend using [jwt.io](https://jwt.io).
-It provides the framework to build a simple API for logging users in and maintaining their authentication regularly.
+This tutorial will walk you through the process of implementing user authentication between a Django backend and a React frontend using JSON Web Tokens (JWT) with the help of [jwt.io](https://jwt.io).
+We'll start by setting up a basic Django backend with a user authentication system, then create a React frontend and integrate it with our backend.
+Finally, we'll implement JWT-based authentication to secure our web application, and access protected data.
+By the end of this tutorial, you'll have a solid understanding of how to use JWT to implement user authentication in a full-stack web application.
 For more discussion on why or why not to use JWT visit [here](https://blog.logrocket.com/jwt-authentication-best-practices/).
-This will not use Axios interpretors for token management, instead aiming to give as 'vanilla' a development experience as possible.

 ---